Feeling lost when it comes to shopping for the best Thanksgiving turkey? You're not alone.

-The first thing to consider before buying a turkey of any size is how many people you need to feed with said bird.
+The first thing to consider before buying a turkey of any size is how many people you need to feed with the bird.
 Some types of turkeys simply aren't large enough to serve a massive crowd.
 Others might leave you with more leftovers than you can handle.

 "The National Turkey Federation estimates 45 million turkeys will be consumed this year on Thanksgiving," Beth Breeding, vice president of the federation's communications and marketing team, told TODAY Food.
-"Out of the approximate 244 million raised during the entire year, that is a lot of birds."
+"Out of the approximately 244 million raised during the entire year, that is a lot of birds."

 The average sized turkey purchased on Thanksgiving, according to Breeding, is 15 to 16 pounds.
-The rule of thumb is 1 pound of turkey per person, which factors in bones and a little extra meat for leftovers — because turkey day just wouldn't be the same without those awesome next-day sandwiches.
+The rule of thumb is 1 pound of turkey per person, which factors in bones and a little extra meat for leftovers — because Turkey Day just wouldn't be the same without those awesome next-day sandwiches.
 So, if you're having 10 people over, you're safe with a bird that's 10 to 12 pounds, for example.
 Many different types of turkeys, including heritage and organic, can be found in this smaller size range.

 So, if you're putting on a feast for the entire family, extended family (and maybe even their extended family), large, whole birds might be the best fit.
-But, if your turkey time is going be a rather intimate occasion, buying pre-portioned pieces might be a better idea.
+But if your turkey time is going be a rather intimate occasion, buying pre-portioned pieces might be a better idea.

 2. How do I find the right turkey type?